Huayhuash Circuit Trek - 9 Days

-After breakfast in Elefantepampa, we will start climb up to San Antonio Pass (4900m/16072ft) for about 2 hours approximately, from there we will have wonderful views like 3 Siula Lake, Sarapo Lake, Jurau Lake, where English Climber Joe Simpson made a film “Touching the Void”, we will start to descent down for the same way-valley for about one hour and half, then about 3 hours of descent of the Huanacpatay Valley,we will set our camping in Huallapa,
+After breakfast in Elefantepampa, we will start climb up to San Antonio Pass (4900m/16072ft) for about 2 hours, from there we will have wonderful views of Siula Lake, Sarapo Lake, Jurau Lake, where English Climber Joe Simpson made a film “Touching the Void”, we will start to descent down for the same way-valley for about 1.5 hours, then about 3 hours of descent of the Huanacpatay Valley, we will set our camp in Huallapa.

 Hiking Time: 8-9 hours

 After breakfast in the Camp Huallapa, we will start to climb up to Tapush Pass (4800m/15744ft) for about 4 hours, arriving around 4pm, then you will have hot drinks as usual in each camp site we will have dinner and overnight in Gaspapampa.